AdrianChavezHuaman/professional-portfolio-/README.md

 ## Learning Records

-For a detailed history of certifications and learning milestones (including micro-certifications), see the dedicated repository:
+For a detailed history of certifications, trainings, and micro-certifications (including TryHackMe subscription labs, Coursera short modules, and Fortinet NSE free trainings), see the dedicated repository:

 ➡️ [Learning Record & Micro-Certifications Archive](https://github.com/AdrianChavezHuaman/learning-record)

 ---

 *This portfolio is curated to highlight key professional achievements.
 Supporting evidence and future certifications will be added progressively.*